Sh3ldar/ad-weaponholster/README.md

 # Installation

 1) Download qb-weaponholster and place it into your resources folder and re-name it 'qb-weaponholster'
-2) qb-weaponholster/weaponholster.lua add your addon guns if you have them and add your police jobs.
+2) Qb-weaponholster/weaponholster.lua add your addon guns if you have them and add your police jobs.
 3) Go to qb-smallresources/client/weapdraw.lua and delete the weapdraw.lua file
-4) restart your server and you're ready to go
+4) Restart your server and you're ready to go

 # FAQ: